Singular value distribution of dense random matrices with block Markovian dependence: Proofs

 This concludes the proof: the estimates for $b_1, b_2$ and $b_3$ from \cref{eq: b1}, \cref{eq: b2} and \cref{eq: b3} can be substituted in \cref{eq: TVbs} to yield the desired result. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm: Poisson}] Note that total variation distance \cref{eq: defTV} metrizes convergence in distribution.
-This is to say that $N_{X,e_n}$ converges in distribution if and only if $\mathbb{P}(N_{X,e_n} = -)$ converges with respect to the metric $\operatorname{d}_{\mathrm{TV}}$.
+\begin{proof}[Proof of Theorem \ref{thm: Poisson}] Note that the total variation distance in \cref{eq: defTV} metrizes convergence in distribution.
+This is to say that $\hat{N}_{X,e_n}$ converges in distribution if and only if $\mathbb{P}(\hat{N}_{X,e_n} = -)$ converges with respect to the metric $\operatorname{d}_{\mathrm{TV}}$.

 Recall that $\Sigma_{X}$ is assumed to be irreducible and acyclic.
 Hence, by \cref{eq: relativevsd} it holds that $\Delta_{\Sigma_X}(r)$ decays exponentially in $r$.
 Recall that $\ell = \lambda n^2 + o(n^2)$ and $\# \mathcal{V}_{k} = \alpha_kn + o(n)$.
 In particular $(\# \mathcal{V}_{k_1} \# \mathcal{V}_{k_2})^{-1}\ell$ converges to $\alpha_{k_1}^{-1} \alpha_{k_2}^{-1}\lambda$ as $n$ tends to infinity.
 The result now follows by taking $r_0 = \log(\# \mathcal{V}_{k_1} \# \mathcal{V}_{k_2})$ in \Cref{thm: PoissonNonAss}. \end{proof}